OCHA-DAP/ds-app-data-validation/README.md

 # ds-app-data-validation

 This repo holds a Dash application for basic visualization and validation of outputs from the Data Science Team data pipelines.
+The app is deployed via Azure App Service.

 ## Usage